websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-sites/importing-exporting-pages-and-content.md

 1. Click *Export*.
 The menu automatically switches to the *Processes* tab, where you see the status of your exported LAR file.

 1. Select the *Download* icon (![Download](../../images/icon-download.png)) to download the export to your local machine and copy it to a secure location for safekeeping or import it into another installation of Liferay Portal.

-1. To rebuild or revert back to this version of your Site, you can import this file by clicking the *Import* button from the Publishing menu, browsing to it, and selecting it.
+1. To rebuild or revert back to this version of your Site, you can import this file by clicking the *Import* button from the *Publishing* menu, browsing to it, and selecting it.
 You can also drag a LAR file inside the dotted area, which also executes the import process.

 ## Creating Export Templates

 Instead of manually creating an export process every time you export pages and/or content, you can create an Export Template to store the export process settings so they can be reused.
 To create an Export Template, follow these steps:

-1. Open the Product Menu and select *Publishing* &rarr; *Export* under your site's Menu.
+1. Open the Site Menu and navigate to *Publishing* &rarr; *Export*

 1. Select the *Options* icon (![Options](../../images/icon-options.png)) from the top right corner of the screen and select *Export Templates*.

     ![You can create Export Templates to store export process settings.](./importing-exporting-pages-and-content/images/03.png)

 1. Click the *Add* button (![Add Export Template](../../images/icon-add.png)).

 1. Provide a *Name* and *Description* for the template.

 1. Fill out the configuration options for your export process.

 1. Click *Save*.

 Your template is now available to use from the *Export Templates* menu.